Henry Tingle Wilde

-Henry Tingle Wilde, RNR (21 September 1872 – 15 April 1912) was a British naval officer who was the chief officer of the RMS Titanic.
-He died in the sinking.
+Lieutenant Henry Tingle Wilde, RNR (21 September 1872 – 15 April 1912) was a British Merchant Navy officer who was the chief officer of the RMS Titanic.
+He died when the ship sank on her maiden voyage in April 1912.

 Early life

 Henry Tingle Wilde was born on 21 September 1872 in Walton, north of Liverpool, England.
 He was the son of Henry Wilde, an insurance surveyor from Ecclesfield, South Yorkshire.
 His mother was Elizabeth Tingle of Loxley, Bradfield.
 Wilde was christened at the Loxley Congregational Chapel in Loxley, Sheffield on 24 October 1872.
 Henry was known as Harry among his friends.
 He went to sea in his teens.
 He apprenticed with Messrs.
 James Chambers & Co., Liverpool.
 His apprenticeship began on 23 October 1889, on board the 1835-ton Greystoke Castle, and concluded four years later on 22 October 1893.
 From there, he served as third mate aboard the Greystoke Castle, and then moved on to third mate of the 1374-ton Hornsby Castle.
 His first steamship posting was aboard the S.S.
 Brunswick in 1895, where he served initially as third mate, then as second mate.
 In 1896, he transferred to the S.S.
 Europa and served aboard her as second mate.
 In July 1897, he joined the White Star Line.

 Starting as a junior officer, Wilde rose steadily through the ranks while serving on several White Star ships.
 These included the Covic, Cufic, Tauric, and Delphic.
-Tragedy struck in December 1910 when Wilde's wife and twin sons Archie and Richard died.
+He also saw service on White Star Line ships Republic, Coptic, Majestic, Baltic and Adriatic.
+Tragedy struck in December 1910 when Wilde's wife and twin infant sons Archie and Richard died.
+He was left supporting four children and had some difficulty overcoming the loss.
+An acquaintance would later say, that "he didn’t care particularly how he went or how soon he joined her."
 In August 1911, Wilde became Chief Officer of Titanic's sister, the RMS Olympic, where he served under Titanic's future captain, Edward J. Smith.

 Wilde was an officer of the Royal Naval Reserve, where he was commissioned a sub-lieutenant on 26 June 1902.